softsideoftech/content/mgmt-pages/join.md

 Welcome, {{.FirstName}}.

-I'll do my best to respect your inbox and only send you my most thoughtful writing on life, work and human development.
+I'll do my best to respect your inbox and only send you my most thoughtful writing on life, work and inner development.

 -{{.OwnerName}}